-"affirmative action compliance certificate " means an affirmative action compliance certificate referred to in section 41;

-"affirmative action measures" means the affirmative action measures contemplated in section 17;

-"affirmative action plan" means an affirmative action plan referred to in section 23;

-"affirmative action report" means an affirmative action report referred to in section 27;

-"Commission" means the Employment Equity Commission established by section 2, and includes, for the purposes of section 17(3), a review officer and a review panel;
+- "affirmative action compliance certificate" means an affirmative action compliance certificate referred to in section 41; - "affirmative action measures" means the affirmative action measures contemplated in section 17; - "affirmative action plan" means an affirmative action plan referred to in section 23; - "affirmative action report" means an affirmative action report referred to in section 27; - "Commission" means the Employment Equity Commission established by section 3, and includes, for the purposes of section 17(3), a review officer and a review panel;

+[definition of "Commission" amended by Act 6 of 2007 to correct a cross-reference]
-"Commissioner" means the Commissioner appointed under section 6(1)(a);

-"designated group" means any one of the groups of persons referred to in section 18(1);

-"employed" means employed as defined in section 1 of the Labour Act, 1992;

-"employee" means an employee as defined in section 1 of the Labour Act, 1992;

-"employer" means an employer as defined in section 1 of the Labour Act, 1992;

-"employers' organisation" means an employers' organisation as defined in section 1 of the Labour Act, 1992;

-"employment barrier" means any rule, practice or condition, other than a legitimate job requirement, which adversely affects persons who are members of a designated group more than it affects persons who are not members of such designated group;

-"employment decision" includes decisions on matters concerning employment and occupation relating to -

-- (a) access to vocational guidance, training and placement services; - (b) access to employment and to a particular occupation or work, including - - (i) any advertisement relating thereto; - (ii) recruitment procedures; - (iii) selection procedures; and - (iv) appointments and the appointment process; - (c) the promotion, demotion and transfer of employees; - (d) security of tenure of employment;

-- (e) remuneration and other terms and conditions of employment; - (f) discipline, suspension or termination of employment or any other decision which adversely affects the employee concerned; and

-(g) access to any other benefits, facilities or services; and

-(h) collective termination as contemplated in section 50 of the Labour Act, 1992;

-"Labour Act, 1992," means the Labour Act, 1992 (Act No. 6 of 1992);
+- "Commissioner" means the Commissioner appointed under section 6(l)(a); - "designated group" means any one of the groups of persons referred to in section 18(1); - "employed" means employed as defined in section 1 of the Labour Act, 1992; - "employee" means an employee as defined in section 1 of the Labour Act, 1992; - "employer" means an employer as defined in section 1 of the Labour Act, 1992; - "employers' organisation" means an employers' organisation as defined in section 1 of the Labour Act, 1992; - "employment barrier" means any rule, practice or condition, other than a legitimate job requirement, which adversely affects persons who are members of a designated group more than it affects persons who are not members of such designated group; - "employment decision" includes decisions on matters concerning employment and occupation relating to - - (a) access to vocational guidance, training and placement services; - (b) access to employment and to a particular occupation or work, including - - (i) any advertisement relating thereto; - (ii) recruitment procedures; - (iii) selection procedures; and - (iv) appointments and the appointment process; - (c) the promotion, demotion and transfer of employees; - (d) security of tenure of employment; - (e) remuneration and other terms and conditions of employment; - (f) discipline, suspension or termination of employment or any other decision which adversely affects the employee concerned; and - (g) access to any other benefits, facilities or services; and - (h) collective termination as contemplated in section 50 of the Labour Act, 1992; - "Labour Act, 1992," means the Labour Act, 1992 (Act No. 6 of 1992);

+[The Labour Act 6 of 1992 has been replaced by the Labour Act 11 of 2007.
+Section 16 of Act 11 of 2007 provides that "any reference to a provision of the previous Act must be read as if it were a reference to the corresponding provision of this Act, in so far as possible".]